TheLocehiliosan/yadm/_docs/010_overview.md

 <a name=""></a><!-- Anchor "#" used at the ends of pagination -->
 > You've spent time tweaking your computing environment.
 Everything operates the way you want.
 That's fantastic!
-Then your hard drive fails, and the computer needs to be rebuilt. yadm can restore you configurations.
+Then your hard drive fails, and the computer needs to be rebuilt. yadm can restore your configurations.

 > You get a new computer, and you want to recreate that environment.
 You probably want to keep both machines' configurations in sync. yadm can help